Lakeshore West line

-Lakeshore West is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
-It extends from Union Station in Toronto to Hamilton, with occasional trips extending to St. Catharines and Niagara Falls.
+Lakeshore West is one of the seven passenger rail lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
+It extends from Union Station in Toronto to Hamilton, along the shore of Lake Ontario.
+Some train trips extend past Hamilton to St. Catharines and Niagara Falls.
+It is the busiest of all the lines in the GO system.

 History

 The Lakeshore West line is the oldest of GO's services, opening as part of the then-unified Lakeshore line on GO Transit's first day of operations on May 23, 1967.
 The first train, numbered 946 left at 5:50 am from Oakville bound for Toronto, ten minutes before service began out of Pickering.
 During the three-year experiment, all day GO Train service ran hourly from Oakville to Pickering with limited rush hour train service to Hamilton.
-The experiment proved to be extremely popular; GO Transit carried its first million riders during its first four months, and averaged 15,000 per day soon after.
+The experiment proved to be extremely popular; GO Transit carried a million riders during its first four months, and averaged 15,000 per day soon after.

 Service began running west from Union, stopping at Mimico, Long Branch, Port Credit, Lorne Park, Clarkson, and Oakville.
 Rush-hour trains ran to Bronte, Burlington and Hamilton, at the former CN railway station at James Street.

 GO trains started serving the Canadian National Exhibition in August 1967 from an older platform just west of the Dufferin Street bridge over the Lakeshore West line and the Queen Elizabeth Way.
 For the 1968 Exhibition season, temporary booths were set up to handle passengers, which topped 24,000 on the season's busiest day.
 This prompted the need for a proper station with additional capacity, and by the 1968 Royal Agricultural Winter Fair, the current Exhibition GO Station was built and put in service.

-Lorne Park Station closed within the first year of the line's operation.
-Burlington was re-located approximately 750 metres eastward in March 1980.
-Appleby GO Station opened on September 19, 1988, followed by Aldershot on May 25, 1992.
+Lorne Park Station closed within the first year of the line's operation after seeing little usage.

+Appleby GO Station opened on September 19, 1988, followed by Aldershot GO Station on May 25, 1992.
 The opening of Aldershot coincided with the extension of all day and weekend service from Oakville to Burlington, however, this was reversed due to budget cuts on July 3, 1993.